sb2nov/mac-setup/Java/sdkman.md

 ## Installation

-Simply open a new terminal and enter:
+Open a new terminal and enter:

 ```bash
  curl -s "https://get.sdkman.io" | bash